martinstafford/daikin_d3net/hardware.md

 Daikin documentation states that

-- the DTA116A51 should be connected to the outdoor unit on the F1F2 to minimise outages due to the indoor bus.
+- the DTA116A51 should be connected to the outdoor unit on the outdoor F1F2 bus to minimise outages due to problems on the indoor bus.
 - the F1F2 bus should not branch, but should chain from device to device.

 As I have added the DTA116A51 to an existing installed system I wanted to avoid changing the system's wiring configuration.
 I found that I could piggyback attach the DTA116A51 to an existing indoor unit's F1F2 connection on the indoor F1F2 bus, branching it on a short cable, and the gateway and system have been performing reliably for a number of months.